rcmcdonald91/pfSense-pkg-WireGuard/README.md

 XML configuration bits have been moved from `wireguard/tunnel` to `installedpackages/wireguard/tunnel`

+## Developed on pfSense 2.6.0-DEVLOPMENT snapshots.
+## DO NOT INSTALL ON >2.5.0-STABLE

 ## Build
 The build process is similar to that of other FreeBSD and pfSense packages.
 You will need to set up a FreeBSD build environment and install or build `wireguard` and `wireguard-kmod` on it.
 Please check the [pfSense package development documentation](https://docs.netgate.com/pfsense/en/latest/development/developing-packages.html#testing-building-individual-packages) for more information.